yoselassie99/baltimore-washingtondc-employmentrate-data/README.md

 ## Summary
 - It can be concluded that Baltimore black neigborhoods exhibit the greatest range in employment rate.
 - The majority of comparisons also show similar rates of high employment and greatest disparities at lower employment rates.
+- Baltimore neighborhoods recorded the highest employment rates.
 - Employment rate may not be the best representation of social welfare.
--